duncandegwa/files-and-exception-in-python/index.md

 ### Reading from a file

 Working with data in a text file, you need to read the file into memory first.
-To read a file, you need to have a file with some data.
+To read a file, you must have a file with some data.

 Let’s create a text file containing a list of years from 2020 to 2022 using an editor and save it in the same folder that stores our Python files as **years.txt**.
 The **years.txt** file should have: